 Use Minimum Spaces

 Multi-family 1 space per dwelling unit

-Non-residential uses 1 space for every 10 parking spaces

 - C. Bicycle storage.
 For a multi-family development of 25 units or more, or a mixed-use development of 25,000 square feet or more, covered parking bicycle parking spaces shall be integrated into the structure of the building(s). - D. Shared Parking within a Mixed-Use Development.
 Parking requirements for a mix of uses on a single site may be adjusted through the Site Plan Review process, if the applicant can demonstrate that shared spaces will meet parking demands by using accepted methodologies. - E. EV charging stations.
 For all uses within the MCMOD, electric charging stations are required with one EV space required for every twenty (20) parking spaces, rounded up to the next highest number of EV stations.